gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 36-continuous-integration
+## Current Branch: 37-jwt-auth

-Attempting to use CircleCI
+Going to apply the lessons learned in using JWT base Authentication and Authorization (A&A) learn in the Proof Of Concept (POC) at https://github.com/gpratte/jwtauth.

+See the readme for POC.